mattermost/mattermost-developer-documentation/site/content/contribute/webapp/end-to-end-tests.md

 ## What requires an E2E Test?

-1. Test cases defined in help-wanted E2E issues, which are drawn from the release testing list
+1. Test cases defined in help-wanted E2E issues - see [link](https://github.com/mattermost/mattermost-webapp/pull/5857/files) which opens a private channel using keyboard navigation with Ctrl/Cmd+K, arrow and enter keys.
-2. New features or stories
+2. New features or stories - see [link](https://github.com/mattermost/mattermost-webapp/pull/4243/files) for `Mark As Unread` feature.
-3. Bug fixes
+3. Bug fixes - see [link](https://github.com/mattermost/mattermost-webapp/pull/5908/files#diff-dcfea130d9ceb044f5959134a2d220d9R56-R84) that fixes mention highlight to self.
-4. Cases that are not covered by unit or integration tests
+4. Test cases from TM4J - see [link](https://github.com/mattermost/mattermost-webapp/pull/5850/files) which adds automated tests for `Guest Accounts`.

 ## Interested in Contributing to E2E Testing through Help Wanted Tickets